 HCCC offers a host of merit-based and needs-based scholarships.
-Some of the scholarships include HCCC Foundation scholarshipsandHudsonCountyGovernmentscholarships.Forafull listing of available scholarships, visit www.hccc.edu/scholarships.
+Some of the scholarships include HCCC Foundation scholarships and Hudson County Government scholarships.
+For a full listing of available scholarships, visit: www.hccc.edu/paying-for-college/scholarships/index.html

 For more information on HCCC Foundation scholarships, contact the Development Office at 201.360.4009 and for additional information on other scholarship opportunities, students should contact the Student Services Office at 201.360.4020.